 The AGA conducts four State Championships for women and girls.
-These are the highest echelon of state level amateur competition for women in Arizona and includes the State Amateur Match Play, the State Amateur Stroke Play, the Four-Ball Stroke Play, and the State Amateur Seniors.
+These are the highest echelon of state level amateur competition for women in Arizona and includes the State Amateur Match Play, the State Amateur Stroke Play, the Four-Ball Stroke Play and the State Amateur Senior Stroke Play.

-The AGA conducts association tournaments throughout the state for men and/or women.
+The AGA conducts association tournaments throughout the state for men and women.
 Players are flighted by age and/or handicap and multiple sets of tees are utilized to enhance the player’s experience and enjoyment.
-Several tournaments provide both gross & net Prizes.
+Several tournaments provide both gross and net prizes.

 AGA Team Events